ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 9.11.
 No contingencies on other products of future functionality

 You acknowledge that the Cloud Services and Additional Services referenced in an Order Form are being purchased separately from any of our other products or services.
 Payment obligations for any products or services are not contingent on the purchase or use of any of our other services (and for clarity, any purchases of Cloud Services and Additional Services are separate and not contingent on each other, even if listed on the same Order Form).
-You agree that your purchases are not contingent on the delivery of any future functionality or features (including future availability of any Cloud Services beyond the current Agreement Term), or dependent on any oral or written public comments we make regarding future functionality or features.
+You agree that your purchases are not contingent on the delivery of any future functionality or features (including future availability of any Cloud Services beyond the duration of this Agreement), or dependent on any oral or written public comments we make regarding future functionality or features.

 ## 10. Tax